-In general, the term disability is often used to describe a physical or mental challenge.
-This could be a bump in life that can be managed or a mountain that creates serious changes and loss.
+In general, the term disability is often used to describe an ongoing physical or mental challenge.
+This challenge could be a well-managed bump in life or a mountain that creates severe changes and loss.
 Either way, this term should not be used to describe a person as weaker or lesser than anyone else!
-Every person has a purpose, special uniqueness and value, no matter what hurdles they may face.
+Every person has a purpose, uniqueness, and value, no matter what hurdles they may face.
 When we define invisible disability, it helps us understand the subtle differences and challenges each person experiences in their daily lives.

-In addition, just because a person has a disability, does not mean they are disabled.
-Many living with physical or mental challenges are still active in their work, sports or hobbies.
-Some with disabilities are able to work full or part time, but struggle to get through their day, with little or no energy for other things.
-On the other hand, others are unable to maintain gainful or substantial employment due to their disability, have trouble with daily living activities and/or need assistance with their care.
+Also, just because a person has a disability, does not mean they are disabled.
+Many living with these challenges are still fully active in their work, families, sports or hobbies.
+Some with disabilities can work full or part-time, but struggle to get through their day, with little or no energy for other things.
+Others are unable to maintain gainful or substantial employment due to their disability, have trouble with daily living activities and need assistance with their care.

-The term invisible disabilities refers to symptoms such as debilitating pain, fatigue, dizziness, weakness, cognitive dysfunctions, learning differences and mental disorders, as well as hearing and vision impairments.
-These are not always obvious to the onlooker, but can sometimes or always limit daily activities, range from mild challenges to severe limitations and vary from person to person.
+The term we define invisible disability refers to symptoms such as debilitating pain, fatigue, dizziness, cognitive dysfunctions, brain injuries, learning differences and mental health disorders, as well as hearing and vision impairments.
+These are not always obvious to the onlooker, but can sometimes or always limit daily activities, range from mild challenges to severe limitations, and vary from person to person.

-Also, someone who has a visible impairment or uses an assistive device such as a wheelchair, walker or cane can also have invisible disabilities.
+Also, someone who has a visible impairment or uses an assistive device such as a wheelchair, walker or cane can have an invisible disability or invisible disabilities.
 For example, whether or not a person utilizes an assistive device, if they are debilitated by such symptoms as described above, they live with invisible disabilities.

-Unfortunately, people often judge others by what they see and often conclude a person can or cannot do something by the way they look.
-This can be equally frustrating for those who may appear unable, but are perfectly capable, as well as those who appear able, but are not.
+Unfortunately, people often judge others by what they see and conclude a person can or cannot do something by the way they look.
+This attitude can be equally frustrating for those who may appear unable but are perfectly capable, as well as those who seem able, but are not.

-International Disability expert, Joni Eareckson Tada, explained it well when she told someone living with debilitating fatigue, “People have such high expectations of folks like you [with invisible disabilities], like, ‘come on, get your act together.’ but they have such low expectations of folks like me in wheelchairs, as though it’s expected that we can’t do much” (Joni).
+International Disability expert, Joni Eareckson Tada, explained it well when she told someone living with debilitating fatigue, “People have such high expectations of folks like you [with invisible disabilities], like, ‘come on, get your act together.’
+But they have such low expectations of folks like me in wheelchairs, as though the thought is that we can’t do much” (Joni).

 The bottom line is that everyone with a disability is different, with varying challenges and needs, as well as abilities and attributes.
-Thus, we all should learn to listen with our ears, instead of judging with our eyes.
+Thus, we all should learn to listen with our ears instead of judging with our eyes.
 That is the reason we define invisible disability.

 LIST OF ILLNESSES THAT ARE CONSIDERED INVISIBLE DISABILITIES:

-There are thousands of illnesses, disorders, diseases, dysfunctions, birth defects, impairments and injuries that can be debilitating.
-Therefore, all conditions that are debilitating are included when we talk about invisible disabilities throughout the website.
-However, our focus is not to attempt to provide a vast amount of information about thousands of specific conditions (there are plenty of websites that do that).
+There are thousands of illnesses, disorders, diseases, dysfunctions, congenital disabilities, impairments, and injuries that can be debilitating.
+Therefore, all conditions that are debilitating are taken into consideration when we talk about invisible disabilities throughout the website.
+However, our focus is not to attempt to provide a vast amount of information about thousands of specific conditions (there are plenty of sites that do that).